Kimio Eto

-Kimio Eto (衛藤公雄, Etō Kimio) (surname Etō, born 1924 in Ōita – died 24 December 2012) was a blind Japanese musician who played the koto.
+Kimio Eto (衛藤公雄, Etō Kimio) (surname Etō, born 28 September 1924 in Ōita – died 24 December 2012) was a blind Japanese musician who played the koto.
 He began musical training at the age of eight with the renowned master Michio Miyagi.
-When he was eleven, he composed his first work and by the age of sixteen, he had received three consecutive grand prizes as an artist and composer from the national ministry and guild.
+When he was eleven, he composed his first work.
+By the age of sixteen, he had received three consecutive grand prizes as an artist and composer from the national ministry and guild.